 Those who suffer from oily skin and acne should consider using lavender oil.
 Not only does it have anti-bacterial properties, but it also calms the skin when you are suffering from a breakout.
 Try adding a drop of lavender oil to a base of jojoba oil to reduce oily skin.

-I really love lavender and it also helps to improve mood when I’m not feeling myself.
+I really love lavender and it also as it’s one of the best essential oils for your emotional health when I’m not feeling myself.